jacquesler/BrightTalk/README.md

 * Most obvious limitaion, you dont have to use the prepulated users, when you deposit money for the first time you create a user that can be worked with.
 (You should be creating a user correctly)
 * More Validation is needed for the inputs to make it more obvious where inpput was incorrect
 * I could not get the  localhost:9000/listTransactions/jacquesja/lines/{nr} to ignore the {nr} and just bring back all the lines.
 That is something that must be worked on
+* There is no logging in the system at the moment, I picked priorities.
+It would definitely be something that is needed for debugging and production issues.

 ## Where to from here